-(Locks will lock or unlock depending on the current schedule).
+(This Function enabled through keypad only) (Locks will lock or unlock depending on the current schedule).
 Use Function 50 to "undo" Functions 48 and/ or 49, and therefore return the lock to all pre-existing scheduled functions.

-See Scheduled functions 72 and 73 for Scheduled Passage Mode.
+NOTE: See Scheduled functions 72 and 73 for Scheduled Passage Mode.